zerotohero-dev/o2js.com-v2/_posts/2015-08-11-my-side-projects.md

 Any item in the bucket can jump into any other bucket at any time depending on my current goals, plans, and interests.

-So, without further ado, here's some of the side projects that I'm working on, and their current states right now:
+So, without further ado, here's some of the side projects that I'm working on and their current states right now:

 > Note that most of these are **open source**, if you feel like you can add